ibexa/documentation-developer/docs/update_and_migration/from_4.3/update_from_4.3.md

 # Update from v4.3.x to v4.4

-This update procedure applies if you are using the newest v4.3 installation.
+This update procedure applies if you're using the newest v4.3 installation.

 This release deprecates all Commerce packages in[[= product_name =]].
 They will be removed in v5.
 Until that time, they will be maintained by Ibexa with fixes, including security fixes, but they won't be further developed.